 This time things were a little more difficult to face as far as the outcomes.
 Apart from the things that happened from the first stroke, my dad has very limited walking ability without a cane, and now predominantly just gibbers when speaking, as if talking to a young child.
 But still, God continues to show His grace through it all and to me.

-Through this experience I have learned just how precious the gift of dad is through the Father.
+Through this experience I have learned just how precious my custom anklets is which I got a year before as a gift and also realized that personalized gifts of dad is through the Father.
 God has shown me just as my dad tried to protect me from the scary things growing up, God, too continues to protect me from things that scare me and comforts me through His word and worship.
 Some days are tough, but I see God’s grace and mercy through my dad as we work through this obstacle, such goodness that is so undeserved, kind of like that ice cream cone or special treat dad would give me (without mom knowing, of course).
 But mostly, God’s love, a love that is not earned or waged on anything, just simply given to me because I am a child of God. “but God shows his love for us in that while we were still sinners, Christ died for us.” – Romans 5:8.
 I know this is true of my dad as well, as he grins from ear to ear everytime I see him.